 Products that are gentle on the skin are often labeled "for sensitive skin."
 You may also see "fragrance-free" on the label.

-When your skin in no longer irritated, new dark spots tend to stop appearing and existing spots often clear on their own over time.
+When your skin is no longer irritated, new dark spots tend to stop appearing and existing spots often clear on their own over time.

-Don’t stop taking it.
+Don’t stop taking medication, even if you think it’s causing dark spots on your skin.
 That could make you very sick.
 Ask the doctor who prescribed the medication if discolored skin is a possible side effect.
 If it is, ask if you could switch to another medication.

-Once you stop what’s causing the dark spots or patches, fading can take time.
+Once what’s causing the dark spots or patches is found and stopped, fading can take time.
 A spot that is a few shades darker than your natural skin color will usually fade within 6 to 12 months.

 If the color lies deep in your skin, however, fading can take years.
 Discoloration that lies deep in the skin is often slate blue to gray in color.
 It may also be brown, but the brown is much darker than your natural skin color.

-Treatment can speed up fading of dark spots and patches.
+Treatment can speed up the fading of dark spots and patches.

 You’ll want to apply sunscreen to all skin that clothing won’t cover.